 fall- and halloween-themed temporary tattoos

 Just be sure to paint your pumpkin with a matte finish before you apply the temporary tattoo if you’re using a real pumpkin.
 Otherwise, use a faux pumpkin.
-There are lots of options like fall-themed images and phrases, spider temporary tattoos, and Day of the Dead temporary tattoos.
+There are lots of options like fall-themed images and phrases ($7, Amazon) and spider temporary tattoos ($8, Amazon).

 9. Painted Pumpkin Face